Compare Popular Online Counseling Programs

 Become a Counselor in Texas

-Counseling is an appealing career for many people.
-The desire to help others overcome their personal struggles and lead a more productive, happier life is appealing.
-This is especially true for those who have endured great trauma and then recovered via therapy.
-However, some may find the process complex, so here are some steps to follow to become a counselor in Texas.
+Counseling is a rewarding career for those driven to help others overcome struggles and lead happier lives, especially individuals who have experienced and recovered from trauma through therapy.
+For those interested, here are steps to become a counselor in Texas.

-Note that there are two general choices for a master’s counseling degree.
-We more commonly think of the master of clinical psychology but there is also the option of earning a master of social work (MSW).
-An MSW degree can be enhanced with a Texas state license to conduct therapy, thus earning you the credential LCSW (licensed clinical social worker).
-LCSWs can choose to pursue private practice or other counseling positions but they can also work for social services agencies, where their master’s degree results in higher pay.
+There are two main options for a master’s counseling degree: a master of clinical psychology or a master of social work (MSW).
+An MSW can lead to Texas licensure as an LCSW (licensed clinical social worker), enabling private practice or other counseling roles.
+LCSWs can also work in social services agencies, where their advanced degree often results in higher pay.

 Careers for Counseling Graduates